jackeys/Power-Armor-to-the-People/Documentation/Description.md

 * [Children of Atom Power Armor](https://www.nexusmods.com/fallout4/mods/47586) - Unique variants and can be worn by the Children of Atom
 * [Some Assembly Required](https://www.nexusmods.com/fallout4/mods/12050) - Makes power armor rare in the world, contributing to the feeling that people have been scavenging it for the last 210 years
     * The Atom Cats CPAO patch from Some Assembly Required is also highly recommended to make T-60 unique to the Brotherhood of Steel
-    * The No Stat Change version is recommended, as most of the power armor sets that Power Armor to the People supports do not have a Some Assembly Required patch and the stat changes make power armored enemies harder
+    * The No Stat Change version is recommended, as most of the power armor sets that Power Armor to the People supports do not have a Some Assembly Required patch to maintain balance between the sets and the increase makes power armored enemies more difficult

 # Installation